John Robinson (aviator): Early flights

 Despite his successes as a mechanic, Robinson began searching for means to take to the air.
 He was eventually directed to a small field, where he met pilots Robert Williamson and Percy, and earned his first flight in Robert's Waco 9 after fixing the engine on Percy's Curtiss JN-4D (Jenny).

 Robinson was determined as ever to get back into the air, and sought his next best chance to do so in Chicago.
 After opening a garage for income, he repeatedly applied for the Curtiss-Wright School of Aviation.
 Robinson was rejected every time, but circumnavigated this roadblock altogether by becoming a janitor on Saturday nights, thereby being able to listen in on the lessons being taught in the evening class at the time.
-Becoming exposed to like-minded individuals in the subject, Robinson started the Aero Study Group, one that successfully manage to build its own airplane, tested out by the same night teacher whose class Robinson cleaned, Bill Henderson.
+Becoming exposed to like-minded individuals in the subject, Robinson started the Aero Study Group, one that successfully managed to build its own airplane, tested out by the same night teacher whose class Robinson cleaned, Bill Henderson.
 Impressed by the plane, Henderson got Robinson a slot at the school, and, under the instructions of Mr. Snyder, Robinson became a licensed pilot.
 Before long, Robinson convinced the school to allow his peers from the Aero Study Group to enroll and become pilots as well.
 Later, Robinson, along with his friend Cornelius Coffey formed the Challenger Air Pilots Association for African Americans wanting to fly.